 MSG gets singled out as a headache cause because people don’t really understand how common it is as an ingredient.
 Most of us eat a lot of MSG daily and never experience any side effects.
 However, there are other potential headache causes to consider.

-Dehydration is a common cause of headaches.
+Dehydration is a common cause of headaches (and snoring).
 Alcohol consumption can also cause headaches, either directly or because it can cause dehydration.